Below you will find a wealth of lab safety links, videos and other resources. Just expand any of the categories that interests you.

 A 60-page booklet with a full discussion of each guideline, as well as large-format guideline posters are available on our webstore.

-Currently we have our 40 Guidelines translated into multiple languages and over three million copies have been distributed.
+Currently LSI’s 40 Lab Safety Guidelines has been translated into 22 languages and over six million copies have been distributed.
 You can request a copy by using the link below.
 If you would like to assist us in translating into more languages please send us an email.

 Languages Available (PDF format):